Key Person Insurance

 Peter owns a successful and rapidly growing small business.
 His top salesperson is James and he relies on him for the intellectual capital behind their proprietary technology company.
 Peter understood that James was a key person in his business so he took out life and trauma insurance on him.
 When James tragically died in a car crash, the business was deprived of his vital expertise and its ability to continue operating was in jeopardy.
 Luckily, Peter was able to use the payout from the key person policy to weather the loss and hire and train a new person to replace James, enabling him to continue operating the business.

-The cost of key man life insurance primarily depends on the following factors:
+The cost of key person life insurance primarily depends on the following factors:

 It’s important to understand that the cost of insuring an older or less healthy employee can be very high and in certain cases impossible.

-Additionally, the cost of key man insurance usually becomes more manageable, but also more important, as companies move beyond the development phase and start to scale.
-Pressure to purchase key leader policies often comes from investors who want to know that their investments are protected before coming on board.
+Additionally, the cost of key person insurance usually becomes more manageable, but also more important, as companies move beyond the development phase and start to scale.
+Pressure to purchase key person policies often comes from investors who want to know that their investments are protected before coming on board.